The cyber security principles

 The recover principles are:

-- REC-01 – Business operations resumption: Security risks for systems (cyber supply chains, infrastructure, operating systems, applications and data) are accepted prior to the resumption of normal business operations following cybersecurity incidents.
+- REC-01 – Business operations resumption: Residual security risks for systems (cyber supply chains, infrastructure, operating systems, applications and data) are accepted prior to the resumption of normal business operations following cyber security incidents.